dberwang/retail-vision-analytics/README.md

 Our prototype app must do the following:

-* Detect and locate persons in the video.
+* Detect and locate persons in the video
-* Assign each detected person a unique id and track them through the video.
+* Assign each detected person a unique id and track them through the video
-* Generate analytics.
+* Generate analytics

 ## 4.1 DeepSORT with YOLOv7

 My first solution was to use DeepSORT for tracking and run You-Only-Look-Once v7 (YOLOv7) for detection.
 DeepSORT extends the SORT (Simple Online and Realtime Tracking) to integrate appearance information based on a deep appearance descriptor.
 YOLOv7 is a state-of-the-art object detection algorithm that uses a convolutional neural network (CNN) trained on the MS COCO dataset.

-Unfortunately, DeepSORT had too many ID switches and frequently performed poorly with occlusions involving groups of people and shady areas.
+Unfortunately, DeepSORT had too many ID switches and frequently performed poorly with occlusions involving groups of people.
 Performance assessment by a visual review was unacceptable.

 ## 4.2 ByteTrack with YOLOX